-This picture book is a hardcover edition was published by Doubleday & Company on October 10, 2000 and has 32 pages.
+picture book that was published by Doubleday & Company on October 10, 2000 and has 32 pages.

 Explore it on Goodreads or Amazon.